Skip to content

 Is there a Roth 401(k) option?

-Some plans allow you to contribute to both traditional and Roth 401(k)s.
+Some plans allow you to contribute to both traditional and Roth 401(k) accounts.
 A traditional 401(k) offers you a tax break now by letting you contribute pre-tax money.
 But when you withdraw the money, that amount may be taxable.
 Roth 401(k)s work in reverse: You contribute after-tax dollars but when you withdraw the money in retirement that amount generally isn't taxable.
 Putting some contributions into a Roth 401(k) may benefit you if you expect to be in a higher tax bracket in retirement.
 State and local taxation rules may vary.
 A tax professional can help you figure this out.

 What are the maintenance costs and fees?